How Deposit Return Works

 Are Retailers compensated for accepting Deposit Return containers?

-All Retailers are paid a ‘Handling Fee’.
+All Retailers are paid a ‘Handling Fee’ which ensures that the Deposit Return Scheme is cost neutral for them.
 It covers the associated costs of accepting and sorting drinks containers in the retail environment.
 The handling fee will be the same for plastic bottles and cans but will vary according to whether containers are collected manually or through a reverse vending machine.

 Can retailers offer consumers the option to use the Deposit Fee refund for in-store purchase or donation to charity instead of a cash refund?